 Your gut microbiome is your first line of defense against pathogenic (disease creating) microbes.
 The balance of good and bad bacteria within us is widely believed to be associated with health or a host of diseases namely those of the autoimmune variety (i.e. MS, AS, RA, Crohn’s, etc)

 Back to Maltodextrin

-I for one try to eat a few packaged foods as possible.
-If you read lables I would start paying closer attention to this nasty additive.
+Try to eat a few packaged foods as possible and read labels paying closer attention to this nasty additive.